cbrzn/account-abstraction-wrapper/wraps/account-abstraction/docs/readme.md

     // This adds the datetime plugin
     "wrap://ens/datetime.polywrap.eth": dateTimePlugin({}) as IWrapPackage, })
-  // This URL should be replaced with the URL of the AA Wrap .addEnv("wrap://wrapper/account-abstraction", {
+  // This URL should be replaced with the Wrap URL of the AA Wrap .addEnv("wrap://wrapper/account-abstraction", {
     connection: {
       networkNameOrChainId: "goerli", // Determines which network you're using